David Leonard Brain

 - Died May 25, 1959 in Los Angeles, CA USA

-Dave Brain was a third baseman and shortstop who had pretty good power for a few years.
+Dave Brain was a third baseman and shortstop who had pretty good power for a few years during the first decade of the 20th century.

 Brain was 7th in the league in home runs in 1906 with Boston.
 His .250 batting average may not seem like much, but it was the dead ball era and the team as a whole hit .226.
 He slugged .333 while the team slugged .281.
-However, in a game in June that year, he made a record 5 errors at third base.
+In a game in June that year, he made a record 5 errors at third base.
 In 1907, he had an even better year with the bat, hitting .279 for a team that hit .243.
 He slugged .420 on a team that slugged .309.
 His slugging percentage was 5th in the NL, he led the league in home runs with 10, and his 24 doubles were 5th in the league.
-It was pretty good for a third baseman, since in those days players who played third usually didn't hit much.
+It was pretty good for a third baseman, since, in those days, players who played third usually did not hit much.

 - NL Home Runs Leader (1907)